Jump to

 The approach is to start from scratch, to use simple concepts

-Perhaps, there are no other particles in this simple universe, just the particles that move continuously at a single constant speed
+Perhaps, there are no other particles in this simple physics model, just the particles that move continuously at a single constant speed

-The particles in this example of a simple universe could perhaps have only one interaction
+The particles in this example of a simple physics model could perhaps have only one interaction

 Simple concepts